mozilla/addons-code-manager/README.md

 This runs all the _lint_ commands at once.

+### `yarn olympia`

+A prerequisite to run this command is to [install addons-server locally](https://addons-server.readthedocs.io/en/latest/topics/install/index.html).

+This runs all development processes in a single column using [stmux][].
+Open [http://olympia.dev:4000](http://olympia.dev:4000) to view the development site. **Press CTRL-a-? for help**.
+The application is configured to use a [local AMO API](https://addons-server.readthedocs.io/).

+Known issue: it is possible to login/logout but the login process will redirect you to the AMO frontend (http://olympia.dev) instead of http://olympia.dev:4000.
+You will have to manually go to code-manager, after that there should be no other authentication problem.

 ### `yarn prettier`

 This runs [Prettier][] to automatically format the entire codebase.